Participating in Clinical Trials

 - how to measure the beneficial and harmful effects.

-Inclusion or exclusion criteria are the set of social and medical characteristics researchers use to decide who can take part in a clinical trial.
+Eligibility (inclusion or exclusion) criteria are the set of social and medical characteristics researchers use to decide who can take part in a clinical trial.
 These may include

 - a person's age and gender